-This spring, the Connecticut Noyce Math Teacher Leaders (MTL) Program welcomes a cohort of 20 veteran mathematics educators from across the state.
+In the beginning of 2022, the Connecticut Noyce Math Teacher Leaders (MTL) Program welcomed a cohort of veteran mathematics educators from across the state.

-Funded by the National Science Foundation and private donors, the MTL Program will engage these teachers from numerous Alliance Districts in a five-year professional learning and service program.
+Funded by the National Science Foundation and private donors, the MTL Program engages these teachers from numerous Alliance Districts in a five-year professional learning and service program.

 We asked our Fellows to share with us a little bit about themselves, what they love most about teaching math at their school, and what drew them to the Connecticut Noyce MTL Program.